mryes2020/Chat_PHP/README.md

 Simple Chat System made with php, javascript, ajax, css and html of course

 # Warning
+You can find a demo of the website in the demo.png file<br>
 Admins username: `administrator`<br>
 Admins password: `adminpassword1`<br>
 Each administrator login will be logged in the `logsboii.txt` file